Kvaken-jpg/Simple-2D-player-controller/README.md

 # Simple-2D-player-controller
-Free to use C# script for 2D games
+Free to use C# script for 2D games in Unity engine